ndf-zz/remootio-adapter/README.md

 Configuration parameters are adjusted by entering the command key followed by an updated value and then enter.
-Time values 1,2,m and h are set in units of 0.01s.
+Time values 1,2,m,h and r are set in units of 0.01s.
-Feeding time is in minutes.
+Feeding time f is in minutes.

 ## Connectors